OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-22.md

 ## Joshua 22:26

-That is why we said, ‘Let us get ready and build an altar—but not for burnt offerings or sacrifices.
+That is why we said, ‘Let us prepare and build an altar—but not for burnt offerings or sacrifices.

 ## Joshua 22:27

-On the contrary, it is to be a witness between us and you and the generations that follow, that we will worship the Lord at His sanctuary with our burnt offerings, sacrifices, and fellowship offerings.
+Instead, it is to be a witness between us and you and the generations that follow, that we will worship the Lord at His sanctuary with our burnt offerings, sacrifices, and fellowship offerings.
 Then in the future, your descendants will not be able to say to ours, ‘You have no share in the Lord.’

 ## Joshua 22:28